-By now, you’ve probably terms like conditional access and zero trust plenty of times.
+By now, you’ve probably heard terms like conditional access, zero trust, and contextual access plenty of times.
 They’re all over the IT industry, and we’ve written about them, too.

-Today.
-I want to do two things.
-First, write down our canonical definition so that we have something to point to.
-Second, I want to explain why conditional access / zero trust is the most important trend in end user computing since mobile devices and cloud apps came along.
+Today, I want to do two things.
+First, write down our canonical definition so that we have something to link to; and second, explain why conditional access / zero trust / contextual access is the most important trend in end user computing since mobile devices and cloud apps came along.

 But this old model really started to break down in the last 10 years.
-Devices got a lot more diverse and more mobile—you couldn’t count on them being a Windows laptop on your network.
+Devices got a lot more diverse and mobile, and today you can’t count on users accessing applications and data from a Windows laptop on your network.
 Cloud apps were obviously not on our corporate network either.
-And thanks to trends like consumerization, IT often had no control (or sometimes didn’t even know this was happening).
+We also had an increase in partners, contractors, and frontline workers accessing corporate resources.
+Here’s the kicker: thanks to trends like consumerization and BYOD, IT often had no control over these changes.

-Fortunately, we’ve come a long way since then.
-Mobile devices and apps have management APIs that we can control via enterprise mobility management software.
-We can easily control cloud apps, thanks to identity standards and IDaaS platforms.
-This is a big deal—we can now fully manage cloud and mobile!
+Fortunately, we’ve come a long way.
+Mobile devices and apps now have management APIs that we can control via enterprise mobility management (EMM) software, and we can easily control cloud apps, thanks to federation standards and identity management-as-a-service (IDaaS) products.
+These are a big deal!
+Thanks to a decade of hard work from many parts of the industry, we can now fully manage cloud and mobile.

-But really, this doesn’t get us all the way to where we need to go.
-You can have EMM and IDaaS in place, but what good is it if users can still sign in to SaaS apps like Salesforce from any random device they pick up?
+EMM and IDaaS put us in a lot better place than we used to be, but we still have more work to do.
+You can have your devices enrolled in MDM, and you can have federation and multi-factor authentication in place, but what good is it if users can still access SaaS apps like Salesforce and Box from any random device they pick up?

-- Use MDM to distributed certificates, which are in turn required to authenticate to SaaS apps.
+- Use MDM to distributed certificates, which are in turn required to authenticate to your IDaaS and SaaS apps.
+No MDM means no access.

 How conditional access and zero trust expands